Who likes quick-easy and impressive?

 The Holiday rush is already upon us and our calendars are filling up quickly with things to do, people to meet and of course what food we are going to be enjoying.

-This is by far one of the easiest desserts that looks like you’ve spend all day making.
+This is by far one of the easiest desserts that look like you’ve spent all day making.

 The bright red cherries and so perfect for this time of year.